platformsh/platformsh-docs/docs/src/configuration/services/kafka.md

 {{< note >}}
-Apache Kafka is not available in the dedication plan.
+Apache Kafka is not available on Dedicated Production Clusters.
 {{< /note >}}
 ## Relationship